DisCoTec/discotec.github.io/2025/satellite/yr-posters.md

 Submission deadline: ~~Sunday 25th May~~ **Monday 2nd June at 23h59 AoE**

 - [**Submit your poster on EasyChair**](https://easychair.org/conferences/?conf=discotec25posters)
-- Submit your one-slide presentation by e-mail at `adrien.luxey [ arobase ] inria.fr`
+- Submit your one-slide presentation by e-mail at `adrien.luxey [ at ] inria.fr`

 ## Dates